Adds Newer Style Wheel Look Without Converting To 5 Lug

 Saleen SC Styling For Your Fox Body

 There really hasn't been a new style 4 lug wheel since the Cobra R's were released in the late 90's.
 Until now!
 LRS is proud to offer the popular design of the Saleen SC wheel and made a wheel that 1979-93 Foxbody Mustang fans can enjoy.
-These wheels are 17x10's that are a deep dish design and come finished in Black with a machined Outer lip.
-Best of all, these 10' are designed to be a direct bolt on for 1979-93 V8 4 lug Mustang applications.
+These wheels are 17x8's that come finished in Chrome and are designed to be a direct bolt on for 1979-93 V8 4 lug Mustang applications.

 The wheel size is the diameter of the wheel, in inches, not counting the tire.

 Modern tires in North America have several other measurements associated with their size.

 A tire designated as a "225/70R14" denotes a tire with the following dimensions: width of tread: 225 mm; ratio of tire height to width: 70 percent; rim diameter: 14".

 Therefore a 185/70R14 has the same rim diameter and aspect ratio, but a smaller overall diameter and narrower tread face than the 225/70R14.

 The easiest way to measure backspace is to lay the wheel face down onto the ground so the backside of the wheel is facing up.

 Take a straight edge and lay it diagonally across the inboard flange of the wheel.
 Take a tape measure and measure the distance from where the straight edge contacts the inboard flange to the hub mounting pad of the wheel.
 This measurement is the backspace.